boltops-tools/terraspace-docs/_docs/install/updating.md

     rm -f Gemfile.lock
     bundle update

-This generates a brand new `Gemfile.lock`
+This generates a brand new `Gemfile.lock`.
+To see what versions are used:

+    bundle list